Can a Microwave be on the Same Circuit as Other Appliances?

 Using a microwave on a power strip/surge protector is generally a bad idea.
 Even when a power strip is supposedly rated for 15 amps, the fact is that something as power-hungry as a microwave will draw right up to the limit of what the power strip can give.
 If a microwave overloads a power strip, then it can cause the plastic of the strip to melt or even an electrical fire!
 You should always plug a microwave into a grounded outlet that has the proper amperage.

-Now, if you do happen to have a really high-quality power strip/surge protector that is rated for the kind of power draw a microwave has, just make sure not to plug other appliances into it.
-The same voltage limits discussed early still apply to a surge protector, and you don’t want to overload it.
+Now, if you do happen to have a high-quality power strip/surge protector that is rated for the kind of power draw a microwave has, just make sure not to plug other appliances into it.
+The same voltage limits discussed earlier still apply to a surge protector, and you don’t want to overload it.

 However, the fact of the matter is that even if your power strip says it is powerful enough, it still is a lot less safe than using a wall outlet.
-In fact, insurance companies probably will be a lot more resistant to paying for damages caused by an electrical fire if it originated as a result of you using a microwave or other large appliance that is plugged into a power strip.
+Insurance companies probably will be a lot more resistant to paying for damages caused by an electrical fire if it originated as a result of you using a microwave or other large appliance that is plugged into a power strip.

 Can You Put Your Microwave on Top of the Fridge?

 While it is still important to make sure your fridge and your microwave are on separate circuits, most of the time, it is ok to put your microwave on top of the fridge.
-However, there are some considerations that are good to keep in mind.

 It is possible to have two circuits connected to the same outlet, as long as those two circuits don’t overload the outlet rating.
-Most outlets, however, draw power from the same circuit, and thus the two plug-ins are sharing the same circuit.
+Most outlets, however, draw power from the same circuit, and thus the two plug-ins share the same circuit.
 This is bad news if you are trying to use large appliances such as a microwave and fridge on that outlet simultaneously.

 However, it is possible, with the right know-how or with the help of an electrician, to separate the connection between the top and bottom half of an outlet, and then use some additional wiring to create another circuit.
 This can be somewhat complicated, so don’t hesitate to get an electrician to come to do it, as they are required to make sure that their work is up to code, and they don’t want to be held liable in the case that the wiring is faulty and causes excessive shorts or a fire.